| |

 As St. Albertus Magnus (De animalibus, thirteenth century A.D.) put it,

-But the concept of a linear chain of order held sway among zoologists until Georges Cuvier published his authoritative classification of animals, Le Règne Animal, in 1817, in which he divided the Animal Kingdom on the basis of anatomy into four phyla of equal rank (vertebrates, mollusks, echinoderms, and arthropods).
-After Cuvier, no biologist would again assert an ordering principle of "growing perfection" constitutes an appropriate basis for constructing systems of classification.
+But the concept of a linear chain of order continued to hold sway among zoologist classifiers until Georges Cuvier published his authoritative classification of animals, Le Règne Animal, in 1817, in which he divided the Animal Kingdom on the basis of anatomy into four phyla of equal rank (vertebrates, mollusks, echinoderms, and arthropods).
+After Cuvier, no biologist would again assert an ordering principle of “growing perfection” constitutes an appropriate basis for constructing systems of classification.

-But the tendency lingers, even today, to think of a mammal as somehow more advanced than a bird, or of a reptile as more complex than a fish, and certainly, of an animal as more advanced than a plant, assertions that would not be easy to establish on an empirical basis.
+The tendency lingers even today to think of a mammal as somehow more advanced than a bird, or of a reptile as more complex than a fish, and certainly, of an animal as more advanced than a plant, assertions that would not be easy to establish on an objective, empirical basis.

 Notes